Find Affordable College Courses

 $53,372 Average Tuition & Fees

-Furman University did quite well in this year’s ranking of the best value schools for public health students.
-It came in at #10 on the list.
+Furman University ranked #10 on this year’s Best Value Public Health Schools in South Carolina list.
 Furman is a small private not-for-profit school located in the suburb of Greenville.

 The average tuition and fees for an in-state undergraduate at Furman are $53,372 a year.